TeamGloomy/TeamGloomy.github.io/pages/mydoc/gtr_accelerometer.md

 ### DWC Plugin

 There is a plugin to assist in gathering data and analysing it.
-It is called input shaper plugin and can be found on the [duet forum](http://forum.duet.com)
+It is called input shaper plugin and can be found on the [Duet3D forum](https://forum.duet3d.com/topic/25861/inputshaping-plugin-0-2-0-pre7-released)

 ### Usage